 Global Value – None

-The grounding of the 737 MAX aircraft has hurt Boeing’s long term reputation.
+The grounding of the 737 MAX aircraft hurt Boeing’s long term reputation.
 As if that weren’t enough the global pandemic completely changed the short & medium term outlook for the need of new commercial passenger planes.
-Even with the vaccine it is unclear how fast passenger traffic and new plane orders will return to it former levels.
+Even with vaccines it is unclear how fast new plane orders will return to it former levels.
 It will take YEARS to repair the damage done to the Boeing balance sheet.

 Industry: Aerospace & Defense